RTGS-Lab/project_zero_prototype/README.md

 - **SETUP_DB**: This folder contains two .ipynb files designed to prep the user database for applicaiton interaction in the NOAA GHCND dataset and Ameriflux stations.

+- **System_Architecture**: This folder contains images with system architecture diagrams, notably ETL diagrams for data aquisition for each data source.

 - **Deprecated_Files**: Contains old files that were used for initial testing and development.
 These files are retained for historical reference and may not be relevant to the current version of the project.

 ## Getting Started